-Facing fixed inpatient payment rates, providers have financial incentives to reduce their inpatient costs by moving some services to another setting.
-Medicare has adopted policies to counter these incentives.
+The IPPS include policies to counter hospitals' incentives to reduce their inpatient costs by moving some services to another setting.
 For example, related outpatient department services delivered in the three days before admission are included in the payment for the inpatient stay and may not be separately billed.
-Similarly, payment is reduced when patients have a short length of stay and are transferred to another acute care hospital or, in certain cases, when patients are discharged to post-acute care settings.
+Similarly, payment is reduced when patients have a short stay and are transferred to another acute care hospital or, in certain cases, when patients are discharged to post-acute care settings.